bryan-hoang/dnd-notes/notes/tidebreaker.md

 - Dwite Eagleshield (Dovespear)
   - Paladin (Conqueror or Vengeance?)
 - Argent
-  - Warlock
+  - Class Warlock
-  - Deadeye
+  - Nickname: Deadeye
+  - Brother is dead
 - Torvald Ulfgrimsson
   - Barbarian
 - Kony Longarms
+  - Knight from \<KINGDOM\>
+  - "Cheated" in a fight to get sword
+  - The sword is a well-made knight's sword, has caused the crew some trouble
+  - Trying to find gold sword
   - Fighter (Samurai?)

 ### Other Crew